By Bill Foley

 Jankovich, who will turn 83 this year, approached the podium with a walker.
 He was wearing a walking boot on his left foot.

 He said he has gone through a “rough couple of years,” before making light of his reputation as a coach who worked his players very hard.

 “I think some of my players see me and laugh,” Jankovich said.
 “They like to see me hurt a little bit.

 “If I was coaching today, I’d probably be put in prison.”

-Jankovich is the only football coach at Butte High school to lead two unbeaten and untied teams to the state championship.
+Jankovich was the first football coach at Butte High school to lead two unbeaten and untied teams to the state championship.
 His teams did that in 1961 and 1964.